LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2022-07-08-old-tools-new-tricks.markdown

 ## Registering implementations of delegates

 So we've got our method, it's nice, but how do we then put it to use?
-Of course you can just drop the method into code and use it, but if you're writing tests through your application, suddenly you're having to arrange your test case for the the caller of your method based on the method's implementation - not great.
+Of course you can just drop the method into code and use it, but if you're writing tests through your application, suddenly you're having to arrange your test case for the the caller of your method based on the method's implementation - either within the arrangement, or getting into the world of [Fakes](https://docs.microsoft.com/en-us/visualstudio/test/isolating-code-under-test-with-microsoft-fakes?view=vs-2022&tabs=csharp) - not my cup of tea.

 This is where delegates come into the picture.
 [The documentation is here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/), my personal shorthand for delegates however is that they're interfaces for methods.
 Any method on a class can act as an implementation of a delegate as long as the types match.